ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 To enhance the readability of the UserActivities diagram, the complete diagram has been divided to display activities based on whether the user is signed in or not.
 Common for the whole application is.

-- On every page you can go to home(the public timline)
+- On every page you can go to home(the public timeline)

 - On every page where you can read cheeps.
 2 videos are playing on both sides.